 Jewellery and Metals

-Jewellery and Metals at AUArts is a rich, intellectually challenging program balancing creative problem solving, technical proficiency, and entrepreneurship skills, with context, currency, history and meaning.
+Jewellery and Metals offers a multidisciplinary concentration that balances creative problem-solving, technical proficiency and entrepreneurship skills with context, currency, history and criticality.

 Studio facilities